Please use these guidelines when filling out your Planned Class Schedule.

 For the Fall semester, first-year students are expected to enroll in the following courses:

 - Chemistry 1A+1AL (lab) or Chemistry 4A* – 5 units

 - Math (1A, 1B, 53, or 54, depending on your AP scores and/or college work) – 4 units

 - A Reading and Composition course (or College Writing R1A; see below) – 4 units

-If you want to take additional courses, consider choosing a breadth elective from one of these lists:
+If you want to take additional courses, consider choosing a humanities or social science breadth elective.